Austin-Daigle/Austin-Daigle/README.md

 * * *

 ## Welcome to Austin Daigle's Repository:

-I'm a Computer Science student with an interest and passion for algorithm research and development, embedded hardware programming, Robotics, 3D printing, and machine learning models.
+I'm a Computer Science student interested and passionate about algorithm research and development, embedded hardware programming, Robotics, 3D printing, and machine learning models.
 This repo contains a variety of projects that I have developed over the years ranging from embedded system design to standalone application development.

-Below is a curation of all of the major projects, programs, collaborations, and developments going dating back to 2014.
+Below is a curation of the significant projects, programs, collaborations, and developments that I have worked on dating back to 2014.